Lectures on Holomorphic Curves in Symplectic and Contact Geometry: The linearization of and critical points

 \section{The linearization of $\dbar_J$ and critical points}

 We shall now see how linear Cauchy-Riemann type operators arise naturally from the nonlinear Cauchy-Riemann equation.
 Theorem~\ref{thm:holomorphicBundles} will then allow us already to prove something quite nontrivial: nonconstant $J$-holomorphic curves have only isolated critical points!
-It turns out that one can reduce this result to the corresponding statement about zeroes of holomorphic functions, a well known fact from complex analysis.
+It turns out that one can reduce this result to the corresponding statement about zeroes of holomorphic functions, a well-known fact from complex analysis.

-For the next few paragraphs, we will be doing a very informal version of ``infinite dimensional differential geometry,'' in which we assume that various spaces of smooth maps can sensibly be regarded as infinite dimensional smooth manifolds and vector bundles.
+For the next few paragraphs, we will be doing a very informal version of ``infinite-dimensional differential geometry,'' in which we assume that various spaces of smooth maps can sensibly be regarded as infinite-dimensional smooth manifolds and vector bundles.
 For now this is purely for motivational purposes, thus we can avoid worrying about the technical details; when it comes time later to prove something using these ideas, we'll have to replace the spaces of smooth maps with Banach spaces, which will have to contain nonsmooth maps in order to attain completeness.